Borgeet: Style

 It is regarded that borgeets have been forming an indispensable part of Nama-Kirttana from the days of Sankardeva.
 The regular performance of Nama-Kirttana in Satra and Namghars is done by a single person called Nam-lagowa, where the Nam-lagowa first sings only the outline of a raga suitable for that time of the day, and sings a Borgeet or an Ankar git set in that raga without maintaining any beat, repeating the Dhrung or Dhruva after every couplet of the padas (subsequent verses).
 Such renderings of Borgeet are considered as a singing in Bak-sanchar (sheer voice-manipulation) or Melan (freedom from rhythmic restriction).
 The performance of Nama-Kirttana in early morning accompanied by the Khuti Taal is called a Manjira-prasanga.
 The Tal-kobowa prasanga performance which is accompanied by Bortaal can be rendered in both morning and dusk.
 Both the Manjira-prasanga and Tal-kobowa prasanga are played with borgeets.
 On occasions like Krishna Janmashtami, Doul, Bihu, death anniversaries (tithi) of religious preceptors including Sankardeva and Madhavdeva and during the whole month of Bhadra the performance of Borgeet is preceded by an orchestral recital of Khol, Taal, Negera (Percussion instrument) etc., which is variously referred to as Yora-prasanga, Khol-prasanga or Yogan-gowa.
 The orchestra comprises one or two pairs of Negera, Taal, Khols which are played in unison.

 Contemporary uses

 The strict rules that are associated with the borgeets, and still practiced in the Sattras, are eschewed in popular renderings.
-A very knowledge Khol player and a renowned singer Khagen Mahanta has sung and documented some borgeets in its pure form in an album called Rajani Bidur.
+A very knowledgeable Khol player and a renowned singer Khagen Mahanta has sung and documented some borgeets in its pure form in an album called Rajani Bidur.
 He was from the family of Satradhikars.
 He and his sister Nikunjalata Mahanta from the Gajala Satra were very well versed with this form.
 Borgeets were also used by Bhupen Hazarika, in movies, and popular singers like Zubeen Garg have released their renderings.
 Music director, Dony Hazarika has made a successful attempt to celebrate the Borgeet at the national level through his album, Bohnimaan...The folk flows.